jaapjansma/DrupalLoginBundle/README.md

 Configuration
 -------------

-After you have installed the bundle configure your application by adding the following lines to config.yml or parameters.yml
+After you have installed the bundle update your AppKernel with

+    $bundles = array(
+	    ...
+		new CiviCoop\DrupalLoginBundle\CiviCoopDrupalLoginBundle(),
+	)

+Don't forget to configure the bundle with the following settings

 	civicoop:
 	     drupal:
 		    login: